mertun99/mertun99/README.md

 # Martin G.

 ## About me
-I have background in medicine and strong interested in applying data, computation, technology and programming to biological and healthcare-related questions.
+I have background in medicine and strong interested in applying data, computation, technology to biological and healthcare-related questions.
 I complemented my medical background with additional IT and data training and currently work in Health Technology Assessment (HTA) & Market Access consulting.

 My interests lie at the intersection of biology, healthcare, technology, and data science.
 I am particularly interested in:
 - Computational approaches in life sciences